mikhailknyazev/automation-samples/README.md

 # 6. Dangerous zone - removal of the sample Data Centre

-When you are done with your experiments, destroy the resources created for the sample Data Centre in AWS.

-On your local computer, where you have Terraform installed, change directory into `automation-samples/sample-infra`:
+When you are done with your experiments, destroy the resources created for the sample Data Centre in your AWS account.
+On your local computer, change directory into `automation-samples/sample-infra`:

 ```shell
 $ pwd
 # /Users/myusername/.../automation-samples/sample-infra
 ```

-> **WARNING:** Run the following and type `yes` when asked -- if you indeed want to drop the resources according to the presented by Terraform plan:
+> **WARNING:** If you want to drop the resources according to the presented by Terraform plan indeed, then run the following and type `yes` when asked:
 ```shell
 terraform destroy
 ```